-Health awareness in relation to diet has been on the increase in recent times, and sugar is one of the food items we’ve been told by health experts to keep at an arms length.
-The numerous health complications of high sugar intake has put a lot of people in a state of jeopardy on how to reduce their sugar intake.
-However, sugar or sugar-rich edibles always appear to be very appetizing and tasty.
-This has made it almost impossible for those who find them irresistible to avoid eating them a lot.
+Health awareness in relation to diet has been on the increase in recent times, and sugar is one of the food items we’ve been told to keep at an arm’s length.
+The numerous health complications of high sugar intake has put a lot of people in a state of jeopardy, making it necessary for many to work towards reducing their sugar intake.

 1. Find Out the Sugar Sources in Your Diet!

 The first and most important thing to do is to find out the things you take that contains a significant quantity of sugar.
 It’s only when you know the foods that constitute your sugar intake that you’ll be able to know what to do about them.

 2. Read Nutrition Facts of Every Packaged Product

 If you are not in the habit of glancing through the nutrition facts of packaged products before buying them, please start doing that right away.
 It will help you find out the products you should cut down on or completely avoid.
 Surprisingly, some food items we think contain very little or no sugar (judging from their taste), actually have a lot of sugar in them.
 Also, go through the ingredients and avoid products that have sugar as one of their first three ingredients.

 It is worthy to point out here that manufacturers give sugar several names such as sucrose, glucose, fructose, maltose, molasses, hydrolyzed starch, invert sugar, corn syrup, honey, etc.

 If you have become so addicted to sweetened foods that the first two measures will not help, then you have to avoid coming around the departments where your usual sugary delicacies are displayed in the shopping stores.
 Take to the sections where healthy and wholesome foods are displayed.
 Letting these irresistible sweeties greet your eyes increases your likelihood of buying them, hence you keep consuming more sugar.